maxgmr/rust-maintenance-docs/updating-rustc.md

     --release <release>
 ```

-Click all of the links to trigger the autopkgtests for each target architecture.
-The infrastructure can be a little flaky at times, so if some of them fail, don't be afraid to retry.
+Click all of the links except i386 to trigger the autopkgtests for each target architecture.

 You can use the same `ppa tests ...` command to check the status of the autopkgtests themselves.

+The infrastructure can be a little flaky at times.
+If you get a "BAD" reponse (instead of a "PASS" or "FAIL"), then you just need to retry it.

 ### 16. Uploading the Package